 As you can see you are now playing 2 strings.
-In the picture above it shows how the chord is formed.
-It’s just up a fret so it’s actually playing a C chord.
+The picture above shows how the chord is formed.
+It’s just up a fret so it’s playing a C chord.
 But it’s there for reference.
-One on the 5th string 2nd fret and one on the 4th string 4th fret.
+One of the 5th string 2nd fret and one on the 4th string 4th fret.
 This chord is usually played with the 1st and 3rd fingers, but you can also use the 1st and 4th if it’s easier for you.

-Power chords are a bit harder to form than the open chord because they requires two fingers instead of just one, but that’s the whole point.
-Your progressing from using one finger to using two.
+Power chords are a bit harder to form than the open chord because they require two fingers instead of just one, but that’s the whole point.
+You’re progressing from using one finger to using two.
 Be sure to spread out your fingers & watch for spacing.